 Cardio leads to a rise in body temperature, heart rate and blood pressure.
 On the other hand, most of the pre-workouts contain stimulants that also increase the heart rate to pump more blood into the system.

-Combining pre-workout supplement and cardio at the same time can adversely affect your health, it can make you feel dizzy and nauseated.
+Combining pre-workout supplements and cardio at the same time can adversely affect your health, it can make you feel dizzy and nauseated.

-Additionally, caffeine and creatine are both diuretics which may lead to accelerated dehydration while cardio.
+Additionally, caffeine and creatine are both diuretics that may lead to accelerated dehydration while cardio.

 What’s the solution?